dihedron/template/README.md

 # A Golang template engine

-`temaple`: use Golang templates on the command line and hydrate them with variable values provided via YAML or JSON files.
+`template`: use Golang templates on the command line and hydrate them with variable values provided via YAML or JSON files.

 ### Usage